naturale0/naturale0.github.io/_posts/2021-02-24-Understanding-ELMo.md

 $L$-layer bi-LSTM is used to account for word/sentence-level information.
 Originally $L=2$ is used for ELMo.
 By using bidirectional LSTM, we can efficiently train the language model to encode contexts from the full sentence to embeddings.

+One thing to note is that unlike common bi-LSTM, the one that used in ELMo *separates connections between forward and backward LSTM*.
+After the input is processed separately in each LSTM layer in each direction, only then the resulting vectors are concatenated.

-According to the authors of ELMo, output from the first layer is reported to produce better result when used for POS tagging (Belinkov et al., 2017), while output from the top most layer (here, the second layer) was known for learning word-sense representations (Melamud et al., 2016).
+According to the citation of the authors of ELMo, output from the first layer is reported to produce better result when used for POS tagging (Belinkov et al., 2017), while output from the top most layer (here, the second layer) was known for learning word-sense representations (Melamud et al., 2016).

 ![ELMo-architecture](/assets/fig/210224_elmo-architecture.png)